sachin0612/git_learn/README.md

 # Whatsapp_Chat_Analyser
 A python based web app project to analyze and visualize your Whatsapp group chats.
-The analysis includes most monthly timeline,Daily timeline,most busy users,wordcloud and most common words etc.This Project works on both single chatting as well as group chatting.The link of the project:- https://whatsapp-chat-analyser-sachin.herokuapp.com/
+The analysis includes monthly timeline,Daily timeline,most busy users,wordcloud and most common words etc.This Project works on both single chatting as well as group chatting.The link of the project:- https://whatsapp-chat-analyser-sachin.herokuapp.com/

 # All you need to do: